Lab Setup for Microsoft Exam Azure AZ-900

 #you can configure the shell to use default VMs, groups, etc to work with while commanding

-Scale-Sets; manage a group of identical, load-balanced VMs, where you can create a rule by which if a VM CPU's hits over 70% Azure can automatically create another VM, and another VM to deal with the load
+VM Scale-Sets (VMSS); manage a group of identical, load-balanced VMs, where you can create a rule by which if a VM CPU's hits over 70% Azure can automatically create another VM, and another VM to deal with the load.
+Scale Sets should be deployed on multiple or separated datacenters to ensure web applications are available if a single datacenter fails, obviously they are created with VMs of the same OS image and configuration, and basically the Scale Set increase or decrease the number of instances depending on the demand

 #vmss stands for Virtual Machine Scale Set